xiangyongcao/NMoG_RPCA/Readme.txt

 The six Demo_*.m files show differnt noise case in Washington DC Mall.
 You can just change variable 'filename' to see the performance in other dataset.
 More information can be found in:

 [1] Chen, Y., Cao, X., Zhao, Q., Meng, D., & Xu, Z. (2017).
-Denoising Hyperspectral Image with Non-iid Noise Structure. arXiv preprint arXiv:1702.00098.
+Denoising Hyperspectral Image with Non-iid Noise Structure.

-Citation:
+IEEE Transactions on Cybernetics.
+(In press)

+If you use this code, please cite the following paper:

 @article{chen2017denoising,
-   title={Denoising Hyperspectral Image with Non-iid Noise Structure}, author={Chen, Yang and Cao, Xiangyong and Zhao, Qian and Meng, Deyu and Xu, Zongben}, journal={arXiv preprint arXiv:1702.00098}, year={2017}
+   title={Denoising Hyperspectral Image with Non-iid Noise Structure}, author={Chen, Yang and Cao, Xiangyong and Zhao, Qian and Meng, Deyu and Xu, Zongben}, journal={IEEE Transactions on Cybernetics}, year={2017}
  }

-Hyperparameters and initial model parameters are robust for the performance, you don't need to adjust them.